 With its ability to have professional control, it enables the user to experience high-fidelity audio of the record.
 The operation of this player is fully manual featuring adjustable pitch control, speed lock and ta tonearm with a lockable rest.
 The downside of this model is that it’s not automatic.

 - Heavy and stable

 5. Sony PS-LX310BT Belt Drive Turntable

 This Sony record is designed with a tactile finish that is sleek, giving it a luxury and premium look and feel that excellent music needs.
 It effortlessly beautifies your spaces giving them that classic vintage look and the advantage is that it can be placed in any room in the house.

-The build and finely crafted parts of the record give your pop hits, hip hop beats, jazz and classical records the smooth vinyl and warm sound.
-Its minimalist appeal makes it an effortless task to control music; you only need to pick your favourite jams and get lost in the moment.
+The build and finely crafted parts of the record give your pop hits, hip hop beats, jazz, and classical records the smooth vinyl and warm sound.
+Its minimalist appeal makes it an effortless task to control music; you only need to pick your favorite jams and get lost in the moment.

 The aluminium platter is lightweight and robust, giving it stability for more precise playback of your music.
 The clear dust cover offers less distortion and better resilience to your speakers by muffling acoustic pressure.

 - Requires assembly